FedericoBotta/ModularityDensity/README.md

 ./executable_file [number_of_nodes] [number_of_iterations]

-For the proof of concept, you shouldÂ use [number_of_nodes]=62.
+For the proof of concept, you should use [number_of_nodes]=62.

 &nbsp;
 <h2>REFERENCES</h2>
-Botta F, Del Genio CI.
+1. Botta F, Del Genio CI.
 Finding network communities using modularity density.
 J Stat Mech - Theory E. (2016), 123402.